scott-love/personal-site/content/post/create-this-site.md

 The contents of deploy.sh can be seen [here](https://gohugo.io/hosting-and-deployment/hosting-on-github/#github-user-or-organization-pages)

 ## Update academic-kickstart version:
 I have found updating the academic-kickstart version and subsequently the website to be very complicated!
+I succeeded once following the instructions [here](https://sourcethemes.com/academic/docs/update/) but the second time I tried I failed.